bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

       memory: 512Mi
 ```

-If you have more than 1000 nodes, you can consider to tune percentageOfNodesToScore for scheduler performance tuning, this feature state is beta as of Kubernetes 1.14(OpenShift 4.2).
+If you have more than 1000 nodes, you can consider to tune percentageOfNodesToScore for scheduler performance tuning, this feature state is beta as of Kubernetes 1.14 (OpenShift 4.2).

 ##Image Registry

-This component work on image push and pull tasks by build and deployment.
-First of all, you should consider to adopt appropriate storage and network enough to
-process required traffic and IO for maximum concurrent image pull and push you assumed.
+This component works on image push and pull tasks for both builds and deployments.
+First of all, you should consider adopting appropriate storage and network resources to process the required I/O and traffic for the maximum concurrent image pull and push you estimated.
 Usually object storage is recommended, because it is atomic, meaning the data is either written completely or not written at all, even if there is a failure during the write.
-And it can share a volume with other duplicated registry as RWX(ReadWriteMany) mode.
-Further information is here: Recommended configurable storage technology.
+And it can also share a volume with other duplicated registry as RWX (ReadWriteMany) mode.
+Further information can be found in the Recommended configurable storage technology documentation.

-You can also consider `ImagePullPolicy` to reduce pull/push workload as follows.
+You can also consider IfNotPresent ImagePullPolicy to reduce pull/push workload as follows.

 * Image pull policy